wessenstam/server-cloud_suite_partner/Server_Suite/lab5/lab5.rst

    .. figure:: images/lab-004.png

 #.
-When prompted, select **Yes** to create a Windows Login Role for the Domain Admins group so they can continue to login to the system
+When prompted, select **Yes** to create a Windows Login Role for the Domain Admins group so they can continue to login to the system and click **Ok**

    .. note::
        If/ When prompted about multifactor authentication enrollment, click Yes to skip the enrollment and continue the configuration

 #.
 When prompted to restart the system, click **Yes**
 #.
-Login with the users listed below on the machines being mentioned and confirm the ability to login according to the below table
+Login with the user afoster listed below on the machines being mentioned and confirm the ability to login according to the below table

    .. list-table::
       :widths: 15 15 15 55